Can a secluded self-interacting dark sector generate detectable gravitational waves?: Calculation of observables and constraints of the self-interacting secluded dark sector

-In this subsection we briefly introduce the calculation procedure of GWs signals caused by the dark sector FOPT, and the formulas used will be shown.
+In this subsection we briefly introduce the calculation procedure of GW signals caused by the dark sector FOPT, and the formulas used will be shown.
 The FOPT happens around MeV scale, and thus the DM in our model, which is much heavier than MeV, is irrelevant in phase transition.
-Furthermore, DR $\psi$/$\psi^\dagger$ is much lighter than MeV and have very tiny coupling with dark Higgs, and so DR can be ignored in the thermal effective potential.
+Furthermore, DR $\psi$/$\psi^\dagger$ is much lighter than the MeV scale and has a very tiny coupling with dark Higgs, and so DR can be ignored in the thermal effective potential.
 The relevant Lagrangian is actually an Abelian Higgs model~\cite{Wainwright:2011qy,Chiang:2017zbz}:

 Under Landau gauge, ghost is decoupled, and the field value dependent mass squares for dark Higgs $s$, Goldstone $a$, and dark photon $A'$, are:

 The thermal effective potential at temperature $T$ (in this subsection the temperature of dark sector is labeled by $T$ for convenience) is schematically expressed as~\footnote{It should be emphasized that the $V(v,T)$ used in Eq.~(\ref{eq:energydensity}) also include contribution from DR.}: